Tennessee C Brandon Kennedy out for season with ACL injury

 “He seems to be in good spirits,” Pruitt said.
 “And I know our staff and our players, everybody really has (gained) respect for Brandon since he’s been here and how he worked and went about his business.”

-Pruitt said Ryan Johnson will take over as the starting center Saturday when the Vols host Football Championship Subdivision program East Tennessee State .
+Ryan Johnson will likely take over as the starting center Saturday when the Vols host Football Championship Subdivision program East Tennessee State .
 Pruitt mentioned that Riley Locklear and Jerome Carvin also have worked out at center.

 Johnson had been Tennessee’s first-team right guard last week in a season-opening 40-14 loss to No. 14 West Virginia.